siscia/solar-project/solar.md

 The rest of the techinical exploration will so focus on the monolythich multijucntion cell.

-## Basic stuff

-Upper layer need to absorb the more energetic wavelength.

-Up to four layer or cell.

-Any layer is composed of the following:
+## Techinical exploration of a multijunction monolythic solar cell.

+A single layer of every monolythic solar cell consist of:

 1. Windows
 2. Emitter
 3. Base
-4. BSF (Back Surface field)
+4. Back Surface Field (BSF)

+Also a tunnel junction is used to connect the different layers.

 ## Component:

+As in a normal junction the light is converted into electricity in the pn-junction between the emitter (2) and the base (3) and we are not focus again on such point.

+### Windows and Back Surface Field

-Windows: Used to reduce the surface recombination velocity.
+The windows is  Used to reduce the surface recombination velocity.

 BSF: Used to reduce the scattering of carriers towards the tunnel junction.